oracle-livelabs/apex/employee-onboarding/2-data-load/2-data-load.md

 ## Summary

 You have successfully completed the initial steps for designing the **Employee Onboarding** application.
-You have created the required database objects.
+You have created the required Database Objects and Workspace Users.

 ## Acknowledgements